sqaxomonophonen/udpool/README.md

 # udpool

-A small `golang` UDP server that passes incoming messages to a process pool.
-Each message causes an executable of your choice to be executed with your message as its first argument.
-When the process pool has no free slots your message will be queued, unless the queue itself is also full, in which case the message is dropped.
+A small UDP server written in `golang` which runs an executable of your choice for every message received.
+The executable receives your message as its first argument.
+Process spawning occurs in a goroutine pool so that you can limit the maximum number of simultaneous processes.
+If the pool has no free slots your message will be queued until a slot is free.
+The size of the pool and the maximum queue length are configurable.
+When the queue reaches its maximum length the server will start dropping your messages.

-The sizes of the process pool and your queue can be passed as command-line options.
-The server logs everything it does to `stderr`.
-The output from your executable is logged only if it returns with a non-zero exit status.
+The server logs what it does and tags executions with a serial.
+It's intended as a poor man's journal in case something goes wrong.

+When the server receives an exit signal (`SIGINT`, `SIGQUIT` or `SIGTERM`) it will wait for child processes to stop before quitting.

 You can use netcat as a simple client, e.g.: `echo -n "hello" | nc -uw0 127.0.0.1 6510`